tmichniewski/MiniSpark/README.md

 This library provides also a set of additional operators on Spark Dataset.
 They mainly provide operator like names for other Spark Dataset methods.
-One important extension to this set of operators is the method `++` implemented - next to other operators - in the implicit class (BTW - this could be expressed as an extension method in Scala 3, but so far in Spark we are in Scala 2):
+One important extension to this set of operators is the `++` method, implemented - next to other operators - in the implicit class (BTW - this could be expressed as an extension method in Scala 3, but so far in Spark we are in Scala 2):